-In addition, see what support the vendor offers for developing your cloud disaster recovery plan and testing activities.
+In addition, see what support the vendor offers for developing your cloud disaster recovery plan testing.

 With regard to the testing process for disaster recovery as a service (DRaaS), or cloud DR, the following 20 best practices should ensure success.

-- Determine what you will test in your cloud disaster recovery plan, such as failover from production systems to the DR environment and failback from DR to regular production.
+- Determine what will be covered in your cloud disaster recovery plan testing, such as failover from production systems to the DR environment and failback from DR to regular production.

 - Document the DR test plan, identifying who will be involved in the test and the resources you will need, such as virtualized systems, databases, and data and network services.

-- Have the cloud disaster recovery plan reviewed in advance by the system and data owners to ensure that the plan's objectives are aligned with expectations.
+- Have your cloud disaster recovery plan reviewed in advance by the system and data owners to ensure that the plan's objectives are aligned with expectations.